dialmaster/dmomonitor/README.txt

 In order to set this up, there are only a few things you need to do:

+ 1) Copy config.yaml to myconfig.yaml
- 1) Setup the config.yaml configuration file that comes with dmo-monitor.
+ Edit/setup the myconfig.yaml configuration file with your specific config.
 There are notes in the configuration file that you can use as a guide for doing this.

  2) Make sure you are using a version of DynMiner2.exe that supports reporting.
 I have included a version built from the Foundation
  2.05 in this repo for Windows.
 You will need to ensure that you use the dyn_miner2.cl that is included with it as well.